langdon/summit-2015-lab-15812/libvirt/labs/lab3/chapter3.md

 In this lab you will deconstruct an application into microservices, creating a multi-container application.
 In this process we explore the challenges of networking, storage and configuration.

+This lab should be performed on dev.example.com unless otherwise instructed.

+Username: root; Password: redhat

 Expected completion: 20-30 minutes

-TODO: present an architectual graphic (deconstructed, microservices)

 ### Decompose the application